 Figure 13-5.
 More examples of alternate forms of database reference

 Figure 13-6.
-More miscellaneous relation definitions to illustriate various possibilities
+More miscellaneous relation

-relation -t ordered -f $MAILBIN/db/hosts.transport -d pathalias transport
+relation -t unordered -f /usr/lib/news/active -b newsgroup relation -t unordered -f /usr/lib/uucp/L.sys -b ldotsys relation -t ordered -f $MAILBIN/db/hosts.transport -d pathalias transport |

-The final argument for the relation is not preceeded by an option letter.
-It specifies the name the relation is known under.
-Note that it is quite possible for different relations to use the same database (like in case of bind).
+the name the relation is known under.
+Note that it is quite possible for different relations to use the same database

 Some sample relation definitions are in figure Figure 13-4.
 That fragment defines a set of relations that can be accessed in the same way, using the same names, independent of their actual definition.

-These assumptions are that key strings are local-name's, and the corresponding datum gives a byte offset into another file (the root name of the aliases file, with a .dat extention), which contains the actual addresses associated with that alias.
+These assumptions are that key strings are local-name's, and the corresponding datum gives a byte offset into another file (the root name of the aliases file, with a “.dat” extention), which contains the actual addresses associated with that alias.

 The reason for this indirection is that the number of addresses associated with a particular alias can be very large, and this makes the traditional simple database formats inadequate.
 For example, quick lookup in a text file is only practical if it is sorted and has a regular structure.
 A large number of addresses associated with an alias makes structuring a problem.
 The situation for DBM files and variations have problems too, due to the intrinsic limits of the storage method.
 The chosen indirection scheme avoids such problems without loss of efficiency.